 It's pure earthy smell.
 Fantastic !

 This is one of those perfumes that clings to your body, mixes with your chemistry and becomes part of you.
-Like sweat and other sexy bodily fluids.
+Like great smelling sweat and other sexy bodily fluids.
 This type of fragrance (and there's only a few around) are often sought out and worn by individuals who are confident, cheeky and have an intrinsic understanding of the meaning behind the creation of a fragrance like this, designed to enhance your own smell.
-This is the only fragrance I have encountered which gave me a little insight into what that fragrance would smell like that caused the orgy in the final scene of Perfume, the movie set in 16th century France.
+This is the only fragrance I have encountered which gave me a little insight into what that fragrance would smell like that caused that opulently disgraceful orgy in the final scene of Perfume, Story of a Murderer.
 Unlike conventional fragrances, it has very little in the way of floral, sweet, gourmand, spice, fruity or fresh notes.
-What it does have is warm, sweaty, dry, papery, musty, dusty notes and dirty skin skin skin.
+What it does have is warm, salty, dry, papery, musty, dusty notes and dirty skin in a sexy way.
 They've captured the smell of pure, carnal, unadulterated, unwashed skin.
-But it's the skin of the unwashed innocent or the recently innocent.
-And let's face it, we all have moments when we long for that old feeling.
+Not stinky, grubby, unpleasantness but the beautiful, seductive saltiness of skin that's flushed from exertion or foreplay.
+As though L'air de Rien has ...ah....licked me on the neck.
+And let's face it, we all have moments when we long for that old feeling (or if we're lucky, we're no stranger to it still.......)
 So, now you have the 'feeling' of it, you can decide if it's for you because the bottom line always with this type of fragrance is that it's quite simply, a truly great musk.
 But it wouldn't be much fun if I told you that at the beginning of the review because you have to understand it to love it.
 My new BF is quite fascinated by my perfume collection and has taken quite an interest in trying to pick which one I'm wearing of a day.
 When I have L'air de Rien on my body, especially the body cream, he doesn't pick it as perfume.
 He thinks it's just my unwashed skin he can smell and can I say, it has, um, just ....... the ..... right ........ impact.
+You see, he doesn't notice it, he just reacts to it.
 So beware, the body cream is FAR more carnal than the EDP.
 They both behave the same erotic way for the first few hours but by the end of the day the EDP dries down to a slightly sweet, musky incense.
 The body cream remains unchanged and retains every single naughty, provocative, unsweetened element this fragrance possesses.
 Both are wonderful.

 This smells like an incredibly wealthy and gorgeously tousled hippie who's just had great sweaty sex in some fabulous riad in Marrakesh.